Cherreads

 * * *

-It wasn't surprising, though, since both of them, along with the other kids at that time, seemed to have a close-knit relationship with the people of the restaurant, particularly with the woman El had caught reprimanding them during their first encounter, allowing them to sit and eat their food.
+It wasn't surprising, though, since both of them, along with the other kids at that time, seemed to have a close-knit relationship with the people of the restaurant, particularly with the woman El had caught reprimanding them during their first encounter.

 He could feel the depth of their cherished relationship even from afar.